pyxelr/recommendations-for-engineers/README.md

 ## 📰 IT News

+> [!NOTE]
-All the mentioned sites are mostly free of clickbait and offer the triumph of form over content.
+> All the mentioned sites are mostly free of clickbait and offer the triumph of form over content.

 - [Ars Technica](https://arstechnica.com/)
 - [dobreprogramy](https://www.dobreprogramy.pl/) (🇵🇱) ← one of the most popular Polish sites